builds-dev/react-ui/README.md

 The ascended z space from a box is itself a `Stack`, so if box A ascends a box, A1, and box B ascends a box, B1, and A1 ascends a box, A1A, then A1A is not above B1, because A1 and A1A are in a stack that is below the stack containing B1.

-`descended` is analogous to `ascended`, except it pertains the back of the stack, rather than the front.
+`descended` is analogous to `ascended`, except it pertains to the back of the stack, rather than the front.

 This depicts the relative z space positions a layout box can place components.
 ```